nahiluhmot/cl-parallel/readme.md

 * future-finished-p - given a form, return `T` iff it's a future that has finished executing.

-* realize - if the argument is a future blocks until it's thread is joined, otherwise, just returns the argument.
+* realize - if the argument is a future blocks until its thread is joined, otherwise, just returns the argument.

 * realize-if-finished - given a form, realize it iff it's a future that has